What Is Chapter 7 Bankruptcy

 Can All Debt Be Discharged Under Bankruptcy?

-Under federal bankruptcy law, certain debts are not dischargeable through Chapter 7.
+Under the federal bankruptcy code, certain debts are not dischargeable through Chapter 7.
 Debt for child support or debts that were created through fraudulent means cannot be discharged under bankruptcy law.
-Money owed for taxes or student loans most often cannot be discharged under Chapter 7.
+Money owed for tax payments or student loans most often cannot be discharged under Chapter 7.

 There are certain requirements for tax debt to be discharged and you would have to show undue hardship in order to have your student loan debt discharged, but more often than not these is not granted through bankruptcy.

 Prior to the discharge of your case, a Debtor Education course is required.